bytewax/bytewax/docs/articles/concepts/workers-parallelization.md

 different machines on the same network, you can use the `-i/--process-id`,`-a/--addresses` parameters.

-Each invocation of `bytewax.run` with `-i` starts up a single process.
+Each invocation of {py:obj}`bytewax.run` with `-i` starts up a single process.
 By executing this command multiple times, you can create a cluster of Bytewax processes on one machine or multiple machines.
-We recommend you checkout the documentation for [waxctl](/docs/deployment/waxctl/) our command line tool which facilitates running a multiple dataflow processes locally, or on Kubernetes.
+We recommend you checkout the documentation for [`waxctl`](#waxctl) our command line tool which facilitates running a multiple dataflow processes locally, or on Kubernetes.

 The `-a/--addresses` parameter represents a list of addresses for all